YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 ## 1
 ----
-In the fall of 2012, I joined the the bank;s Global Markets Technology as a graduate.
+In the fall of 2012, I joined the bank's Global Markets Technology as a graduate.
 Simply put, this is the technology arm of its investment banking department.
-In Chinese context, this type of role is often referred as 'financial code farmer'.
+In the Chinese context, this type of role is often referred to as 'financial code farmer'.

 I do not agree nor like the description of 'code farmer'.
-The word 'farming' has the subtle meaning of labor-intensive work (no offence to agricultural professionals).
+The word 'farming' has the subtle meaning of labour-intensive work (no offence to agricultural professionals).
-The essence of software engineers is precisely to eliminate labor-intensive work.
+The essence of software engineers is precisely to eliminate labour-intensive work.
 As a software engineer, if you find yourself 'farming' a lot, you probably are in the wrong trade.

 Joined as a grad in 2012, I spent a little more than 5 years in the bank.